mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 }
 ```

 Now let's go back to the Lambda function and change it to the code below.
 Specifically, we remove the `json` import, extract the `nums` field from `event`, and change the return `body` field to calculate the mean.
-In a production setting, we'd want to add error handling for empty arrays, arrays with non-numbers, etc., but this is fine for now.
+In a production setting, we'd want to add error handling for empty arrays, arrays with non-numbers, etc., but this is fine for now.<sup>[[3]](#3-creating-a-function)</sup>

 {% include header-python.html %}
 ```python